-The Dragon Bridge is a bridge over the River Hàn at Da Nang, Vietnam.
+The Dragon Bridge is a bridge over the River Hàn in Da Nang, Vietnam.

 Crumbling and poorly maintained infrastructure are prevalent in developing Asian countries.
-Most people living in poverty do not have access to the most basic utility services like a clean water source, sanitation, transportation, and power.
+Most people in poverty do not have access to the most basic utility services like clean water sources, sanitation, transportation, and power.
 Their vulnerability to the effects of climate change is an added concern.

-The report, “Meeting Asia’s Infrastructure Needs, that the Asia Development Bank published in 2017 looks at what infrastructure investments are needed in Asia for growth to happen, including climate adaptation and mitigation investments.
+The report, “Meeting Asia’s Infrastructure Needs, ” that the Asia Development Bank published in 2017, looks at what infrastructure investments are needed in Asia for growth, including climate adaptation and mitigation investments.

-The study also looks at the gap between what is currently spent on infrastructure for each member country and what is still need to incorporate climate change mitigation and adaptation, and how to bridge this gap.
+The study also looks at the gap between what is currently spent on infrastructure for each member country, what is still needed to incorporate climate change adaptation and mitigation, and how to bridge this gap.

-Asia needs to curb its carbon emissions pursuant to the Paris agreement.
+Asia needs to curb its carbon emissions under the Paris agreement.
 The transport sector is identified as a contributor to high carbon emissions.
-To help reduce this, there should be a transition to using renewable energy and the use of public transportation rather than individual transport and investments are needed to do this.

-Where funding will come from, what policies and strategies are needed, are discussed robustly in the report, accompanied by figures and case studies of each country in Asia.
+Where funding will come from and what policies and strategies are needed are discussed robustly in the report, accompanied by figures and case studies of each country in Asia.

 Read the full article by clicking on the button below: